50 Fun and Unique Things to Do in Gainesville TODAY

 18. Paynes Prairie

-Payne’s Prairie Preserve State Park wild horses in the marsh
+Payne’s Prairie Preserve State Park wild horses in the marsh.
+Keep reading to discover ways to have fun in Gainesville.

 Paynes Prairie has over 20 unique biological habitats that are home to many animals, including wild roaming horses and bison.